projectcontour/contour/site/_resources/upgrading.md

 ## The less easy way

-This section contains information for administrators who wish to apply the Contour 1.1.0 to 1.2.0 changes manually.
+This section contains information for administrators who wish to apply the Contour 1.1.0 to 1.2.1 changes manually.

-### Upgrade to Contour 1.2.0
+### Upgrade to Contour 1.2.1

-Change the Contour image version to `docker.io/projectcontour/contour:v1.2.0`.
+Change the Contour image version to `docker.io/projectcontour/contour:v1.2.1`.

-### Upgrade to Envoy 1.13.0
+### Upgrade to Envoy 1.13.1

-Contour 1.2.0 requires Envoy 1.13.0.
+Contour 1.2.1 requires Envoy 1.13.1.
 Change the Envoy image version to `docker.io/envoyproxy/envoy:v1.13.0`.

 ### Envoy shutdown manager

-Contour 1.2.0 introduces a new sidecar to aid graceful shutdown of the Envoy pod.
+Contour 1.2.1 introduces a new sidecar to aid graceful shutdown of the Envoy pod.
-Consult [shutdown manager]({% link docs/v1.2.0/redeploy-envoy.md %}) documentation for installation instructions.
+Consult [shutdown manager]({% link docs/v1.2.1/redeploy-envoy.md %}) documentation for installation instructions.

 # Upgrading Contour 1.0.1 to 1.1.0

-## Recommended Envoy version
+## Required Envoy version

 All users should ensure the Envoy image version is `docker.io/envoyproxy/envoy:v1.12.2`.